-Complaint Example Quality of your medical care Are you unhappy with the quality of the care you have received?
+Complaint omplaint Example Quality of your medical care Are you unhappy with the quality of the care you have received?
 Respecting your privacy Do you believe that someone did not respect your right to privacy or shared information about you that you feel should be confidential?
-Disrespect, poor member services, or other negative behaviors Has someone been rude or disrespectful to you?
-Are you unhappy with how our Member Services has treated you?
+Disrespect, poor Member Services, or Has someone been rude or disrespectful to you? other negative behaviors Are you unhappy with how our Member Services has treated you?
 Do you feel you are being encouraged to leave your plan?
 Waiting times Have you been kept waiting too long by pharmacists?
 Or by our Member Services or other staff at your plan?
 Examples include waiting too long on the phone or when getting a prescription.
 Cleanliness Are you unhappy with the cleanliness or condition of a pharmacy?
-Information you get from us Do you believe we have not given you a notice that we are required to give?
-Do you think written information we have given you is hard to understand?
-Timeliness (These types of complaints are all related to the timeliness of our actions related to coverage The process of asking for a coverage decision and making appeals is explained in sections 4 - 6 of this chapter.
-If you are asking for a decision or making an appeal, you use that process, not the complaint process. decisions and appeals) However, if you have already asked us for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can also make a complaint about our slowness.
-Here are examples: If you have asked us to give you a "fast coverage decision" or a "fast appeal," and we have said we will not, you can make a complaint.
-If you believe we are not meeting the deadlines for giving you a coverage decision or an answer to an appeal you have made, you can make a complaint.
+Information you get from us Do you believe we have not given you a notice that we are required to give? • Do you think written information we have given you is hard to understand?